Getting To Hakuba From Tokyo, Nagano, Nagoya And Osaka, plus Hakuba airport shuttle

 FROM TOKYO TO HAKUBA VIA SHINJUKU AND MATSUMOTO (TRAIN)

-Catch the Narita Express or train from Haneda (see instructions or map below) to Shinjuku Station.
+Catch the Narita Express or train from Haneda (see instructions) to Shinjuku Station.
 Alternatively the Airport Limousine Bus departs frequently from Haneda Airport for Shinjuku Station (taxis are also somewhat affordable).
 From Shinjuku catch the Chuo Limited Express (Super Azusa) that departs from Shinjuku Station directly to Hakuba.
 The Chuo departs generally every 30 minutes during the day.
 There are only one or two direct trains every day.
 Be warned that Shinjuku is one of the busiest stations in the world so try to avoid peak hours.

 FROM TOYAMA, KANAZAWA, NIIGATA AND ITOIGAWA TO HAKUBA (TRAIN)